AlbinHall/Roulette/README.md

 - manually in terminal, writing wrong inputs to see what happpens etc
 - githubs automatical error and code check

+## bugs
+- the game crash if user type float or string into stake
+- the calculating of profit and adding to bank not appearing in terminal

+## fixed bugs
+- fixed so that the stake input gives a error message if input = float or string
+- changed the if statement to "in" instead of ==

 ## This python program was deployd through Code Institutes mock terminal using Heroku
 ### Step by step deployment